Chart Color Schemes

 Heidelberg West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified four projects that are expected to impact the area.
-Notable projects include Austin Health Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, Tarakan Street Social and Affordable Housing project, and Rosanna Village Masterplan & Redevelopment.
-The following list outlines these projects in detail, focusing on those most relevant to the area.
+Five projects identified by AreaSearch are likely to impact the area, significantly influencing its performance.
+These include Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, Tarakan Street Social and Affordable Housing initiative, and Rosanna Village Masterplan & Redevelopment.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.